Skip to Content

 Your guests only mean well by sneaking your dog a snack when they flash those big brown eyes but make it clear that is not cool.

-I’ve put signs up around my house before explaining that if Leroy gets any table food that it could kill him so please do not feed him anything without asking me first.
+I’ve put signs up around my house before explaining that if Leroy gets any table food it could kill him so please do not feed him anything without asking me first.

-I’ve also left a small bowl of “Leroy approved” treats out for my guests to give if they just can’t resist the urge.
+I’ve also left a small bowl of “Leroy-approved” treats out for my guests to give if they just can’t resist the urge.

 Infographic poster about food and snacks that are dangerous for your dog and may cause intoxication.
 A set of icons including avocado, mushroom, dairy, coffee, etc